GregSilverman/evaluate-it-jqm/README.md

 Platform: Android

+Testing: To run in browser, run script localHTTPServeriStart.sh in assets/www folder and connect via  URL http://localhost:8000/

 To Do:
 *  Add detailed description
-*  Refactor code;
+*  Refactor code
-*  Add functionality for other types of evaluations;
+*  Add functionality for other types of evaluations
 *  Create iOS branch